Church of St Andrew & St Mary, Pitminster

-A select few 16th century bench (pew) ends remain though most are of the 19th century.
+A select few 16th-century bench (pew) ends remain though most are of the 19th century.
 The pulpit is a handsome example of the early 17th century with a sounding board above it from the Bluecoat school in Frome; most likely originally created by London craftsman.

-Notably, nearby the organ is linenfold paneling.
+Notably, nearby the organ is linenfold panelling.

-The font is of the 15th century and is octagonal and perpendicular is form.
+The font is of the 15th century and is octagonal and Perpendicular is form.
 It features quatrefoil decorated panels, two carved with depictions of St George and St James of Conpostela, later panel depicting Christ.

 The lectern is of brass and is in memory of William Amasa Copp who died in 1901.

 Altar and other sanctuary fixtures are from the W.D.
 Caroe restoration.

 There are remains of medieval stained glass in upper lights of the lady chapel north window.
-Otherwise, the church is a collection of late 19th to post war 20th century glass including that in the lady chapel east window (of 1894) and west window (of 1904) - both by Keape.
+Otherwise, the church is a collection of late 19th to post war 20th-century glass including that in the lady chapel east window (of 1894) and west window (of 1904), both by Keape.
 The east window is of 1881.

 The interior is distinguished by effigy tombs of three generations of the Colles family who were lords of the manor in the 16th and 17th centuries.

 In early 2020, during the Coronavirus pandemic, the church suffered heritage damage.

 The Anglican parish is part of the Blackdown benefice within the archdeaconry of Taunton.